Issue 05I don't know overseas laws and regulations!

 I don't know overseas laws and regulations!

-• This is our first overseas expansion.
-How do we incorporate local laws and regulations into our manuals?
+- First Overseas Expansion.
+How do we incorporate local laws and regulations into the manuals?

-• How do we comply with China's GB standards?
+- How to comply with China's GB standards is unclear

 Check Items for Overseas Expansion